zacharygarwood/beta.computer/README.md

-# beta.computer
+# prod.computer
-Staging environment for the internet
+Running the internet